 On coaches, the Central HVAC system includes an overhead compartment ventilation system equipped with adjustable registers in the passenger's overhead console to control air flow for the passenger seats.
-One register per seat direct air flow by pointing or rotating register.
-Open or close register to adjust air flow (Figure 3).
+Direct air flow by pointing or rotating register.
+Open or close register to adjust air flow (figure 3).
 Also on coaches, the lavatory ventilator acts as the main exhaust for the whole vehicle, eliminates odors, and finally heats or cools the lavatory with the vehicle's ambient air.